Homological stability for topological chiral homology of completions: Definition of topological chiral homology of partial algebras

 \begin{definition} Let $F_n(k)$ denote the subspace of $C_{FM}(\R^n)(k)$ of points macroscopically located at the origin. \end{definition}

 These spaces assemble to form an operad called the Fulton-MacPherson operad, originally introduced by Getzler and Jones in \cite{GJ}.
-See \cite{Sa} for the definition of the operad structure on $F_n$, given by grafting trees of microscopic configurations, and a proof that $F_n$ is an $E_n$-operad, by comparing it to the little $n$-disks operad $D_n$ using the Boardman-Vogt resolution $WD_n$ \cite{BV}.
+See Proposition 3.5 of \cite{Sa} for the definition of the operad structure on $F_n$, given by grafting trees of microscopic configurations, and Proposition 4.9 of \cite{Sa} for proof that $F_n$ is an $E_n$-operad, by comparing it to the little $n$-disks operad $D_n$ using the Boardman-Vogt resolution $WD_n$ \cite{BV}.

 Since we are interested in topological chiral homology of manifolds that are not necessarily parallelizable, we will need to consider the framed version of this operad.
 First we recall the definition of the semi-direct product of a group $G$ and an operad $\mathcal{O}$ in $G$-spaces (an operad in spaces where each space has a $G$-action and all structure maps are $G$-equivariant).